DISCOVER THE BEST SWISS LANDMARKS

 The Lion Monument in Lucerne is a tribute to the Swiss Guards who lost their lives defending King Louis XVI during the French Revolution.

 This iconic monument was carved in 1820 and features an enormous lion being pierced with a spear.
 It’s one of the most popular tourist attractions in Switzerland, drawing visitors from around the world.
 The powerful imagery of the lion, facing death with dignity and courage, is a reminder of the bravery and loyalty of these brave Swiss soldiers.
-It’s certainly worth a visit for anyone in Lucerne – you won’t forget it!
+It’s certainly worth a visit for anyone in Lucerne and a main stop at any Lucerne walking tour.

 These are just a few of the many stunning places to visit and explore in Switzerland.
 Whether you’re looking for breathtaking views or outdoor adventure, Switzerland has something for everyone.